Spring course at Vespertine

 Year first awarded: 2019

-The pandemic may have shrunk chef Josef Centeno's Downtown restaurant empire, but his Italian-Japanese concept Orsa & Winston has not only survived the worst crisis the restaurant industry has seen in living history, it’s retained its Michelin star rating.
+Chef Josef Centeno's Italian-Japanese concept, Orsa & Winston, has not only survived the worst crises the restaurant industry has seen in living memory, but has also retained its Michelin star rating.
 On the Fourth Street restaurant's $150 tasting menu, expect hyper-creative, genre-bending dishes like scallops and uni in a flower-dotted rice porridge or tempura-like fried shiso leaf under abalone.
 Across every dish, you'll find lots of L.A. love, global inflection and a deep understanding of balance that make every meal here enjoyable.
-Even factoring in tax and tip, it's still one of the less eye-poppingly expensive fine dining experiences around town.

 Advertising